Frequently asked questions

 Will I run out of eggs or reach menopause sooner if I am an egg donor?

-Being an egg donor will not cause you to reach menopause any sooner than normal, nor does it diminish your future egg stores.
+Being an egg donor will not bring about menopause any sooner, nor does it diminish your future egg stores.